This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Find Your #Aah #CollectiveBias

 - Sharp fabric scissors*

 1- Cut your shapes!
 I cut three different sizes triangles and tested them out.
-A few times I didn’t cut straight down, which lead to uneven inking.
+A few times I didn’t cut straight down, which lead to uneven inking. (see how I used this same technique on a skirt here!)

 2. Stamp!
 I used a sponge brush to evenly apply paint to each stamp and worked in a loose pattern from left to right and back again.